 Consultee Summary of Response How Response has been Addressed 'The SR states that vehicular access will involve the creation of a new access or the improvement of an existing access.
-The ES should include a clear description of the chosen solution and appropriately assess the potential effects associated with its construction / improvement' The access arrangements are set out within this chapter and in the TS (Appendix 10.1) and CTMP (Appendix 10.2) Planning Inspectorate Wales (now Planning and Environment Decisions Wales 'As noted above, the SR does not include details of the likely vehicular access to the site.
-Although site traffic is likely to be limited during the operational phase, paragraph 2.6 of the SR acknowledges that there would be temporary effects during the construction phase (over a period of some 12 months) that would require mitigation via a Construction Environmental Management Plan and Construction Traffic Management Plan' Details of the vehicular accesses to the Site and mitigation is set out within this chapter and in the TS (Appendix 10.1) and CTMP (Appendix 10.2) ('PEDW') (June 2021) 'The Applicant is reminded that where mitigation is required to ensure that residual effects are not significant, the detail of measures and how they will be implemented should be clearly set out in the ES.
+The ES should include a clear description of the chosen solution and appropriately assess the potential effects associated with its construction / improvement' The access arrangements are set out within this chapter and in the TS (Appendix 10.1) and CTMP (Appendix 10.2) Planning Inspectorate Wales (now Planning and Environment Decisions Wales ('PEDW') (Juno 'As noted above, the SR does not include details of the likely vehicular access to the site.
+Although site traffic is likely to be limited during the operational phase, paragraph 2.6 of the SR acknowledges that there would be temporary effects during the construction phase (over a period of some 12 months) that would require mitigation via a Construction Environmental Management Plan and Construction Traffic Management Plan' Details of the vehicular accesses to the Site and mitigation is set out within this chapter and in the TS (Appendix 10.1) and CTMP (Appendix 10.2) 2021) (Julie 'The Applicant is reminded that where mitigation is required to ensure that residual effects are not significant, the detail of measures and how they will be implemented should be clearly set out in the ES.
 The information presented in the SR does not clarify this point, and there is limited information in terms of the proposed access improvement or construction works and construction traffic.
-Therefore, the Inspectorate does not agree that Transport and Access can be scoped out of the ES at this time' The detail of measures and how they will be implemented is set out within this chapter and in the TS (Appendix 10.1) and CTMP (Appendix 10.2) Isle of Anglesey County Council ('IACC') (June 'The Scoping Report confirms that Transport and Access is scoped out of the ES as potential effects during both construction and operations phase are not considered likely to be significant.
+Therefore, the Inspectorate does not agree that Transport and Access can be scoped out of the ES at this time' The detail of measures and how they will be implemented is set out within this chapter and in the TS (Appendix 10.1) and CTMP (Appendix 10.2) Isle of Anglesey County 2021)'The Scoping Report confirms that Transport and Access is scoped out of the ES as potential effects during both construction and operations phase are not considered likely to be significant.
 Having reviewed the Scoping Report and due to the limited information available, the Council cannot currently agree that the project does not have the potential to have a significant impact on Transport and Access and can be scoped out of the ES' Noted.
 This chapter assesses the likely significant Transport and Access effects of the Development.
-2021) 'Whilst the Council agrees that the Development will generate very little traffic once operational, consisting of limited maintenance and occasional checks, the Council notes the confirmation in paragraph 2.6 that it is anticipated that there will be some temporary effects on transport and access, particularly given the rural nature of the site and surrounding during the construction phase' This chapter assesses the likely significant Transport and Access effects of the Development during the construction phase.